golfmak 2010

 8) Maintenance facility

 In your interviews with the superintendent, you want to learn what grasses make up the tees, fairways, greens and rough areas.
 You'll be smart to look for Internet sites where you can become knowledgeable on the care and maintenance of the grasses on the target golf course.
 You should know that certain grasses on greens mutate over time and may need to be gutted and replaced.
 Understanding cutting heights, fertilizing programs, pest and weed controls will help you determine whether the seller has been keeping this work up (another effect on the cash flow statements).
+UPDATE 2013: I recently spoke with a Florida superintendent who told me his greens of ony 12 years of age needed to be completely replaced.
+A private country club, they are trying to decide between the newer Bermuda types like Tiff Eagle, Champion Ultra Dwarf, or another grass known as seaside paspalum.
+Although the current greens were seemingly young, they were contaminated with common Bermuda grass and other unwanted plants.
+In my own diligence analysis of a golf course I want to know those things.
+Replacement for 18-greens and a practice green can run $100,000 for Champion to well over $200,000 for Eagle.
+Don't forget the lost revenue for at least four months adding to the real cost of replacing greens.

 The condition of the tees will tell you one of two things.
 If they're worn out, they are too small, or the course is very busy.
 Always check the white tee boxes if you're trying to determine whether the place is busy or not.
 So few golfers play the back tees, they don't tell you anything.
+Always look at the white tee boxes.

 You'll learn a lot about the maintenance program, and the efficiency of the irrigation and drainage system with your inspection of the fairways.

 The same holds true for the greens and rough areas.
 You should also ask to view the superintendent's log books.
-These notes should indicate various fertilizing, chemical treatments, airification schedules, etc. They also may be required to keep irrigation records.
+These notes should indicate various fertilizing, chemical treatments, airification schedules, etc. They also may be required by law (or permit) to keep irrigation records.
 Have a look at them too.
 You can refer to your studies on care of the subject's grasses to see whether the seller has been keeping up with proper maintenance schedules.
 If not, reduce the earnings they show accordingly.

 Inquire about the original construction of the greens.
 If they state they are USGA specifications (USGA Specs) greens, that means they are built the best way.
+UPDATE 2012: Greens built to USGA specifications are depreciable!
+Not many know that.

 Go to http://www.usga.org/green/coned/greens/recommendations.html to review construction of USGA Spec greens.
 However, understand that most greens are not built to USGA specs.